 In addition to purchasing a product, you can also amend your the data you collect through Public Signup Pages with any of the following:

-In the example below, we’ve broken down a Public Signup Page into three different screen grabs for this tutorial.
+In the examples below, we’ll break down Public Signup Page into individual sections for this tutorial.
 Each section deals with the origins of what is displayed on the Public Signup Page, plus how to edit and control the content.

 In our example, Chargify Example Public Signup Page is the page title of this Public Signup Page.
 To edit or change the page title, edit the Public Signup Page by following the instructions here.